NiclasOlofsson/MiNET/README.md

 Thanks for understanding,
 Niclas

-## Can i test this before I download it?
+## Can I test this before I download it?
 Yes, you can.
 We have just setup a public demo server, this server is always up2date.<br>
 IP: **94.23.50.5**
 Port: **19132**